faceyspacey/redux-first-router/README.md

 is Redux-heavy.
 Redux states always had all we need to render our app."

-That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
+That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
-We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the core right.
+We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the ***developer experience*** right.
 The best part is that once you set it up there's virtually nothing left to do.
 It's truly "set it and forget it."
 Let's get started.

 ## Installation